 AKA Red Drum or Spot Tailed Bass

 Redfish are found as far north as Massachusetts going down to Florida and then up the Gulf side over to Mexico.
 They average about 16 to 32″ in our inshore waters with larger fish showing up often enough to keep you wanting more.
 Once they grow to around 32″ they tend to move offshore.
-The largest Reds are found further north offshore on both coasts
+The largest Reds are found further north offshore on both coasts.

 Reds love to cruise the edges of flats and along mangroves looking for an easy meal.
-Reds are incredible fighters and an encounter with one will not be soon forgotten
+Reds are incredible fighters and an encounter with one will not be soon forgotten.
+They take both artificial and live bait well helping anglers of all skill levels succeed.
+They are one of the most beautiful fish to photograph in the backcountry.

 Speckled Sea Trout